 We use tailored intervention to support pupils who need additional help with their Literacy work and this is planned according to their need. for example booster lessons/ EAL support/ extra reading/ comprehension/ IDL/ specific targets for 1:1 needs.

-We asked Yr 4-6 what they wanted to read at home - and as a result, brand new Book Banded Books, by a wide range of authors wer bought in 2020 to encourage more independent home reading.
+We asked Yr 4-6 what they wanted to read at home - and as a result, brand new Book Banded Books, by a wide range of authors were bought in 2020 to encourage more independent home reading.
 We have also introduced a range of fun and educational magazines for each year group ranging from National Geographic to Storytime magazine at the children's request.

 We actively encourage children from Nursery to Year 3 to use our high quality, beautifully painted and inspiring library.
 Children are encouraged to take a book home to share for enjoyment.
 Children visit our beautiful school library once a week where they can choose from a wide range of fiction, non-fiction books and story sacks full of exciting puppets and props to use alongside the stories inside.
 In the Early Years, parents are encouraged to be involved in the choosing of the books with their child.

 In Yr4-6 we asked the children what types of books they wanted - the Pupil Parliament raised money to buy Library Boxes for each year group based on some of the books they asked for!
 We have also recently revamped our KS2 reading area to create a Starbucks themed reading zone - many thanks to Miss Wilmer for all her hard work on this!

 In Early Years/ KS1 and 2 we value the Love for Reading through story time, this is daily in the Early Years and KS1 and at least three times a week in KS2.
 The children have said they enjoy this time.
 Books & novels are chosen as a class to link with our British Value of Democracy.